-Jointly

-Developed
+Jointly Developed

-Throughout second semester of the 2019-2020 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Plan for the 2020-2021 school year.

-Parents were invited to give feedback on the district plan at school parent meetings across the district and to complete a survey located on the district website from which their feedback was collected.
-District plan and feedback forms were distributed to parents at district and school sessions and at the Title I end-of-year meetings at the schools. held The information was gathered and included in the 2020-21 RCSS Parent and Family Engagement Plan.
+Throughout second semester of the 2021 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Plan, the consolidated LEA Improvement Plan, and the school improvement/Title I School wide/ Title I Targeted Assistance Plan and the Continuous Support and Improvement and the Target Support and Improvement plans for the 2021-2022 school year.
+Parents were invited to give feedback during school parent meetings across the district, District Parent and Community Stakeholder Input Meetings and by completing surveys via the website and various communication platforms. meetings held at the schools.
+The information was gathered and included in the 2021-2022 RCSS Parent and Family Engagement Plan.

 Upon final revision, the district parent and family engagement plan was incorporated into the Comprehensive LEA Improvement Plan (CLIP) which was submitted to the state.
 Parents are welcome to submit comments and feedback regarding the plan at any time on the school district website.
-All feedback received by June was included within the plan for this school year.
+All feedback received by May was included within the plan for this school year.

-The district parent and family engagement plan is posted on district and school websites, distributed during the annual Title I district and school meetings, and made available to parents in school parent centers or guidance offices in a format and language they can under- stand.
+The district parent and family engagement plan is posted on district and school websites, distributed during the annual Title I district and school meetings, and made available to parents in school parent centers or guidance offices in a format and language they can understand.